Barnacle224/AutoML-using-PyCaret/README.md

 # PyCaret-Tutorial
-This is the .ipynb file for my blog "PyCaret: The low code Machine Learning library"
+These are the .ipynb files for my series of blogs on "PyCaret: The low code Machine Learning library"